 Chief Higgins has developed a reputation for thought leadership in on-campus policing and is recognized as a talented facilitator of greater integration (merging both the urban and the academic).
 He has advanced the training and professional development of security officers and safety managers as well as fully integrated and maximized use of public safety systems, leveraging technology throughout campus.

 Active within the community and industry, he was appointed to serve on the Commission on Racial and Ethnic Disparities in the Criminal Justice System by Connecticut State Senator Martin Looney and appointed a member of the Police Officers Standards and Training Council (POSTC) by Connecticut Governor Dannel Malloy.
-He is an Executive Fellow with the National Police Foundation and serves as an Executive Board Member with My Brothers’ Keeper Mentoring Initiative.
+He is an Executive Fellow with the National Police Foundation and serves as an Executive Board Member with My Brothers’ Keeper Mentoring Initiative (New Haven).
 A past president of the South Central Connecticut Chiefs of Police, Chief Higgins serves on the executive board for the National Organization of Black Law Enforcement Executives for Connecticut (NOBLE).
 He was recently named among the “Most Influential in Security” by Security magazine.

 Deeply committed to educating those interested in law enforcement and criminal justice, Chief Higgins is a Practitioner in Residence at the University of New Haven, where he also serves as a consultant and advisor in the University’s Center for Advanced Policing and teaches Criminal Justice and Policing classes.
-He consults in North America and internationally on law enforcement, campus policing, and public safety topics through Margolis Healy & Associates and WSM Trainers and Consultants, as well as by invitation of various campus and municipal police departments.
+He consults in North America and internationally on law enforcement, campus policing, and public safety topics through Margolis Healy & Associates and WSM Trainers and Consultants as well as by invitation of various campus and municipal police departments.